 Canceling is also easy, and you can cancel your Tovala plan in just a few clicks on the website or in the app.
 Returning the Tovala smart oven, however, is more complicated.

 If you change your mind, you can only return the oven during the initial 100-day trial period.
 You’ll also have to contact customer service directly via email to start the return process.

 You can read more about canceling your Tovala subscription in this short blog post.
 It includes step-by-step instructions on how to cancel, as well as some useful alternatives.

 4 meals per week

-If you’re looking for a more affordable option, I would recommend Home Chef instead.
-It offers quick, easy, and balanced meals, including oven-ready dishes and super-speedy meal kits.
-Plus, there’s no fancy oven purchase required!
+If you’re looking for a more affordable option, I’d recommend Home Chef.
+It offers quick, easy, balanced meals – including oven-ready dishes and super-speedy meal kits – without the need to purchase additional equipment.